“Chessie BIBI” Index for Streams

 Databases and Analysis Tools

-In 2019 and 2020, ICPRB and CBP updated the 2017 dataset with additional data and produced a Chessie BIBI package containing the R-scripts, shape files, spreadsheets, and documentation needed to calculate a suite of metrics and the family-level, bioregion-specific Chessie BIBI from merged datasets of raw macroinvertebrate counts.
-Custom R-scripts were run through the open source Rstudio program.
-The raw data, calculated metrics, and BIBI package are available in the online archive.
+ICPRB has produced a package containing R-scripts, shape files, spreadsheets, and documentation for calculating the Chessie BIBI index.
+Custom R-scripts are run through the open source Rstudio program.
+The raw data, calculated metrics, and BIBI scores and ratings are publicly available.

 Database Versions: As demonstrated in the Chessie BIBI package, repeated runs of the program can produce slightly different index scores and ratings.
 This is due to the random selection of rare individuals in each program run as a sample is reduced to 100 individuals (rarefaction) in the data normalization step.
 Minor modifications made in 2019 to the habit assignments of a few macroinvertebrate taxa also changed the index scores and ratings at several stations.
 The scores and ratings used in the 2017 refinement version are called Version 2.0.
 Those calculated with the 2019 program from the same raw data are called Version 2.01.
-The updated database constructed in 2021 is Version 3.01.
+The database constructed with data acquired in 2020/2021 is Version 3.01.
+The latest database and metrics are Version 4.0.

 Chesapeake Watershed Maps